Raising baby chicks isn't hard and with just a little help, even your kids could take the lead in caring for your new fluffy baby chicks.

 Every year, thousands of homes and sheds burn to the ground in fires started by heat lamps.

-BECAUSE the brooder needs to be so warm, the heat lamp bulbs are very hot.
+BECAUSE the brooder needs to be very warm, the heat lamp bulbs are very hot.

 If a very hot bulb gets knocked into the pine shavings or paper shreds it can and will catch fire.